 How rising rates affect credit cards, adjustable mortgages, HELOCs?

-Credit cards, adjustable rate mortgages and home equity lines of credit (HELOCs) will become pricier within one or two months.
+Credit cards, adjustable-rate mortgages and home equity lines of credit, or HELOCs, will become pricier within one or two months.
 That's because they’re tied to the prime rate, which in turn is linked to the Fed’s benchmark rate.
-In other words, a Fed half-point increase is largely passed along.
+In other words, a Fed point increase is largely passed along.

 SEARCH FOR STARTER HOMES:For first-time homebuyers, are starter homes becoming extinct?

 Schulz says consumers with good credit can qualify for a balance transfer card that charges zero interest for a year or more.
 Consolidating debts into a personal loan with a lower fixed monthly rate is also a good option, he says.

 The average rate for a 10-year home equity line of credit is 4.74%.
 A 0.75% increase on a $50,000 credit line raises the total interest paid over the life of the loan by $7,500, assuming you pay only the minimum monthly payment.

 By contrast, adjustable-rate mortgages are modified once a year after the fixed-rate period ends, typically after five years.
 The effects will be delayed, but then it could sting as your rate catches up with the increases.

 Are home interest rates going up?

 Thirty-year fixed-rate mortgages trace movements in the 10-year Treasury note and are affected by the Fed’s key short-term rate only indirectly.
 The outlook for the economy and inflation are also big factors.

 Homeowners with existing fixed-rate mortgages won’t see any changes.
 But recent and prospective homebuyers are being socked by higher rates that take into account projected Fed increases through much of 2022.